-A business note is created when the owner of the business offers financing to assist in the sale to a buyer.
+A business note is created when the owner of a business offers financing to assist in the sale to a buyer.
 That owner can later sell the business note to a business note buyer — similar to selling to a real estate note buyer, except that business notes are secured by a business rather than by real estate.
 Due to the specialization needed, there are fewer business note buyers than real estate note buyers.
 The business note can be created instead of or in addition to using traditional bank financing.

 It is usually more difficult and time-intensive to get a bank loan for the purchase of a small business than it is to get a loan for a home or building.
 This can be attributed to a variety of reasons, but is generally related to the amount of collateral available to secure the loan.
 In other words, these types of loans are riskier to the lender.

 When the seller and buyer of a business agree to move forward with the transaction, they quickly find out that pursuing financing using SBA loans is long and difficult.
 Using owner financing instead will speed up the process significantly, and will help both parties to get what they want.

 Guidelines for Business Notes